Fossil Quick Start

 fossil ui repository-filename

-The repository-filename can be omitted when these commands are run from within an open check-out, which a particularly useful shortcut for the fossil ui command.
+The repository-filename can be omitted when these commands are run from within an open check-out, which is a particularly useful shortcut with the fossil ui command.

 Servers are also easily configured as: